rebelsky/sams-assorted-musings-reflections/first-big-programming-project.md

 [1] A.k.a.
 "Oddball".

 [2] There was a tendency at one time for languages to end with "bol".
-Snowbol [3] and Cobol are the ones that come to mind, but I'm sure there were others.
+Snobol [3] and Cobol are the ones that come to mind, but I'm sure there were others.

 [3] Really.
+Even though I misspelled it as "Snowbol" in my first iteration of this musing.

 [4] It's been awhile; let's see if I can remember.
 It was something to do with the relationship between the equations